-The U.S. Department of Labor's Office of Disability Employment Policy (ODEP) launched the State Exchange on Employment and Disability (SEED) in collaboration with the National Conference of State Legislators (NCSL), the Council of State Governments (CSG), and Women In Government (WIG) to help state legislators effectively address policy barriers that may hinder the employment of people with disabilities.
-Through these collaborations SEED is dedicated to ensuring that state policymakers have the tools and resources they need to develop policies related to disability-inclusive workforce development.
+The U.S. Department of Labor's Office of Disability Employment Policy (ODEP) collaborates with Women In Government and other state-based organizations through the State Exchange on Employment and Disability (SEED) to improve employment outcomes for people with disabilities.
+SEED works with state legislators to effectively address barriers that may hinder successful long-term employment and economic security for these constituents.
+Through these collaborations, SEED ensures that state policymakers have the tools and resources they need to develop strategies that build a disability-inclusive workforce.
 Read more about SEED here.

 Women In Government SEED Policy Roundtables

 In 2016, WIG convened two Policy Roundtables at our regional conferences to provide members opportunities to discuss leverage points for positive policy and practice change in the area of employability of people with disabilities.
 Specifically, these sessions elucidated which policies and/or practices are most promising, potentially problematic, and what changes could be made to improve the execution of state actions.

 Further, members reflected on their own state policies and generated a set of recommendations and commitments to help move the most promising policies and practices forward.